aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/documents/render-into-image/_index.md

 - [Renders drawing object to a specified format](https://apireference.aspose.cloud/words/#/Render/RenderDrawingObject).
 - [Renders math object to a specified format](https://apireference.aspose.cloud/words/#/Render/RenderMathObject).

-## cURL Example
+You can also use cURL command-line utility to test this REST API.
 The following are a few examples of using cURL.

 **Case 1**: Render a page of the document in BMP format: